Flat-coated Retriever: Dog Breed Profile and Information

 Adopting or Buying a Flat-Coated Retriever

-Flat-Coated Retrievers are relatively rare, and only a few breeders have them.
+Flat-coated retrievers are relatively rare, and only a few breeders have them.
 Fortunately, they aren’t impossible to find.
-You can check out local rescues as well as Retriever societies online.
+You can check out local rescues and Retriever societies online.

-It is essential that you deal with reputable breeders only when purchasing a Flat-Coated Retriever.
-You may also have to have your vet check your dog for any signs of diseases.
+You must deal with reputable breeders only when purchasing a Flat-Coated Retriever.
+You may also have your vet check your dog for any signs of disease.

 Here are a few more dog breeds that you may find interesting;